dvarrui/teuton-tests/learn/learn-01-target/README.md

+Learn how to create our first target.

-Test if exist user into localhost
+This checks if exists user into localhost
 * target : Describe the target
 * run    : Execute command into localhost
 * expect : Check if the results with expected value